Status of this Document

 The id is a unique identifier of the Entry Point.

 The Entry Point MUST have an id property.
 The value MUST be a string and it MUST be an HTTP(S) URI.
-The JSON representation of the Ordered Collection Entry Point MUST be available at the URI.
+The JSON representation of the Entry Point MUST be available at the URI.

 Reference: url property definition

-property providing one or more links to representations of the Entity Set.
-If there are multiple links then the value of the url
+The Entry Point MAY have a url property providing one or more links to representations of the Entity Set.
+If there are multiple links then the value of the url property will be an array.

-property is a link to the full download for the collection.
+A common use of the url property is a link to the full download for the collection.

-{ "url": "https://my.authority/2021-01-01/full_download" }
+"url": "https://my.authority/2021-01-01/full_download"

 Reference: first property definition

-A link to the first Change Set in this Entry Point for the Entity Collection.
+The Entry Point SHOULD have a first property to indicate the first Change Set in this Entry Point for the Entity Collection.
+If present, the value MUST be either:

 "first": {